AngusNicolson/factorial_experiment_analysis/README.md

 - Some simple graphs can be plotted giving an overview of the data

 ## Current limitations
-- Data must have specific column names for ANOVA functions to work
 - Must have repeat data for each measurement
 - No model/regression stuff yet